aws/aws-graviton-getting-started/perfrunbook/debug_code_perf.md

 ## Off-cpu profiling

-If Graviton2 is consuming less CPU-time than expected, it is useful to find call-stacks that are putting thread to sleep via the OS.
+If Graviton2 is consuming less CPU-time than expected, it is useful to find call-stacks that are putting *threads* to sleep via the OS.
 Lock contention, IO Bottlenecks, OS scheduler issues can all lead to cases where performance is lower, but the CPU is not being fully utilized.
-The method to look for what might be causing more off-cpu time is the same as with looking for functions consuming more on-cpu time, generate a flamegraph and compare.
+The method to look for what might be causing more off-cpu time is the same as with looking for functions consuming more on-cpu time: generate a flamegraph and compare.
 In this case, the differences are more subtle to look for as small differences can mean large swings in performance as more thread sleeps can induce milli-seconds of wasted execution time.

 1. Verify native (i.e. C/C++/Rust) code is built with `-fno-omit-frame-``pointer`
 2. Verify java code is started with `-XX:+PreserveFramePointer -agentpath:/path/to/libperf-jvmti.so`
     1. The `libperf-jvmit.so` library is usually provided when `perf` is installed.
 If it is not, see [how to build the jvmti from source](https://github.com/aws/aws-graviton-getting-started/blob/main/java.md#build-libperf-jvmtiso-on-amazon-linux-2) in our getting-started guide.
+    2. Additional debugging information can be extracted by adding `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` to the java command line.
 3. Verify NodeJS code is started with `--perf-basic-prof`
 4. Collect the Flamegraph:
   ```bash